• Welcome to SportsJournalists.com, a friendly forum for discussing all things sports and journalism.

 Still certain you would have handled it better, ever step of the way?
 Because reading these threads, you seem like very much the expert.
 I'm genuinely curious where this feeling of absolute condescending superiority comes from.
 Maybe Pos did a poor job.
 Maybe he said some foolish, emotional things.
 Maybe he whiffed.

 Maybe you're right.
-Maybe you would have done a much better job, and thus, you're totally justified in being a relentless dick on this subject.
+Maybe you would have done a much better job, and thus, you're totally justified in being a relentless deck on this subject.
 Somehow, I think not.
 I think it makes you feel better to pretend you would have had the answers here that Pos, I guess, did not.
 What inspires you to believe that, I can't say.
 Because it ain't experience.
 And it ain't facts.
 If that makes me an asshole to point that out, so be it.
 I've seen you take so many shots, over and over, I really don't care about the moral scolding I'm certain I'll receive for this.
 But we both know, don't we Stich, you posses neither the talent nor the intellect to have done this better.
 What counter argument can you make to prove I'm wrong?
 None.

 Chew on that next time you want to kick a little more dirt on the pile.